docusign/code-examples-node/README.md

 ## eSignature API

+For more information about the scopes used for obtaining authorization to use the eSignature API, see the [Required Scopes section](https://developers.docusign.com/docs/esign-rest-api/esign101/auth)

 1. **Use embedded signing.**
    [Source.](./eg001EmbeddedSigning.js)
    This example sends an envelope, and then uses embedded signing for the first signer.